Decrypting BitLocker Drive on Fedora

 It actually segfaulted on me when I ran the command

-Then I proceeded to mount the resulting block device mapper file (placed in in /dev/mapper/
+Then I proceeded to mount the resulting block device mapper file (placed in in /dev/mapper/) like so:

 This partially failed though, with this debug message: